Pauan/Immutable/doc/doc.rst

     Stack([x: Iterable]) -> Stack

-  A Stack_ is an immutable ordered sequence of values that can efficiently add and remove from the end.
+  A Stack_ is an immutable ordered sequence of values that can efficiently add and remove values from the right.

   The values from ``x`` will be inserted into the Stack_, in the same order as ``x``.